omarreis/FiremonkeySensorFusion/README.md

         ....
         ...

 * On FormActivate: Start sensors.
-For iOS you may call StartStopSensors(true).
 For Android, you have to ask permission to use the sensors first and start when the permissions are granted.
 The sample code uses DelphiWorld's permisson requester for that.
-Note: On Delphi 10.4.1 you cannot start the location sensor from FormActivate on iOS.
+For iOS on Delphi 10.4.1 you cannot start the location sensor from FormActivate.
 I fixed that by activating the sensors from a 2 seconds Timer.

+        procedure TffmMain.timerStartSensorsiOSTimer(Sender: TObject);
+        begin
+           fMagAccelFusion.StartStopSensors({bStart:} true );  //start ios sensor feed timerStartSensorsiOS.Enabled := false;              //once
+        end;

+        procedure TffmMain.FormActivate(Sender: TObject);
+        begin
-        {$IFDEF Android}  // request permissions to work FRequester.RequestPermissions([cPermissionAccessCoarseLocation,cPermissionAccessFineLocation],                            cPermissionsBoatAttitude);
+          {$IFDEF Android}  // request permissions to work FRequester.RequestPermissions([cPermissionAccessCoarseLocation,cPermissionAccessFineLocation], cPermissionsSensors);
           {$ENDIF Android}

+          {$IFDEF IOS}
+          // for IOS I found u cannot start LocationSensor from FormActivate or the sensor breaks
+          // used a Timer to defer sensor start a couple seconds timerStartSensorsiOS.Enabled := true;
+          {$ENDIF IOS}
+          ...
+        end;

+        {$IFDEF Android}      // Android requires permissions for things like sensors procedure TFormPlanetFun.PermissionsResultHandler(Sender: TObject; const ARequestCode: Integer; const AResults: TPermissionResults);
+        var LDeniedResults: TPermissionResults; LDeniedPermissions: string; i:integer;
+        begin
+          case ARequestCode of
+             cPermissionsSensors: begin
+                if AResults.AreAllGranted then  //all granted, start sensors begin
-        {$IFDEF IOS}  fMagAccelFusion.StartStopSensors({bStart:} true );  {$ENDIF IOS}
+                   fMagAccelFusion.StartStopSensors({bStart:} true );
+                end
+                else begin   // denied permissions ? wtf ??
+                   LDeniedPermissions := '';
+                   LDeniedResults := AResults.DeniedResults;
+                   for I := 0 to LDeniedResults.Count - 1 do LDeniedPermissions := LDeniedPermissions + ', ' + LDeniedResults[I].Permission;
+                   showToastMessage('You denied permissons ' + LDeniedPermissions + '.
+We need those!');
+                end;
+             end;
+          end;
+        end;
+       {$ENDIF Android}

 * It is good practice to disable the sensors when the app goes to background (Home btn), and enable when it comes back.